Smartphone, Hotspot or Router for Mobile Internet?

 Smartphone Personal Hotspot

-The simplest way that many utilize cellular data is by using the built-in personal mobile hotspot or tethering feature provided by most smartphones & tablets.
-This basically allows the hotspot feature to let your smartphone act as a basic router to provide an internet connection for other devices.
+The simplest way that many utilize cellular data is by using the built-in personal mobile hotspot or tethering feature provided by most smartphones and tablets.
+This basically allows the hotspot feature on your smartphone act as a basic router to provide an internet connection for other devices.

 Most smartphones and cellular-enabled tablets can create a Wi-Fi hotspot and/or be directly tethered to a device, like a laptop, to get online.
 There are two terms you might hear this referred to: